Speakers and Performers

 • David Abram, a cultural ecologist and geophilosopher, is the author of The Spell of the Sensuous and Becoming Animal: An Earthly Cosmology.
 Described as "revolutionary" by the Los Angeles Times, as “daring” and “truly original” by the journal Science, David's work engages the ecological depths of experience, exploring the ways in which sensory perception, language, and imagination inform the relation between the human animal and the animate earth.
 David was the first contemporary philosopher to advocate for a reappraisal of indigenous "animism" as a complexly nuanced and uniquely viable worldview – a complex reassessment now underway in many disciplines.

 In his first book, David coined the phrase "the more-than-human world" in order to speak of nature as a realm that thoroughly includes humankind, yet also necessarily exceeds humankind; the phrase has now been taken up worldwide within the broad movement for ecological sanity.
 Dr. Abram has received numerous awards, including Rockefeller and Watson fellowships, and the international Lannan Literary Award for Nonfiction.
-Co-founder and Director of the Alliance for Wild Ethics (AWE), David has held the international Arne Naess Chair in Global Justice and the Environment at the University of Oslo and was recently the Senior Visiting Scholar in Ecology and Natural Philosophy at Harva University.
+Co-founder and Director of the Alliance for Wild Ethics (AWE), David has held the international Arne Naess Chair in Global Justice and the Environment at the University of Oslo and was recently the Senior Visiting Scholar in Ecology and Natural Philosophy at Harvard University.
 He makes his home in the foothills of the southern Rockies.

 • Diana Obando (Bogotá, 1987) studied Political Science and Creative Writing at the Universidad Nacional de Colombia.
 She received the 2022 Elisa Mújica National Narrative Prize for her short story collection Erial (Laguna, 2023).
 She has led writing and collective-creation projects aimed at fostering historical memory and revitalizing relationships between people and the vegetal and mineral worlds.
 As a result, she founded La Juntanza, an interdisciplinary women's collective, with whom she co-authored the books Plantas de Ciudad (Himpar Editores, 2022) and Siete Plantas.
 Historias de la Gente sin Nombre (Himpar Editores, 2024).
 More than twenty years ago, she began working with oneironautics and with plants associated with dreaming.
 From this work emerged Noche, Noche, Noche, her first novel (Tusquets, 2025).
 She is currently pursuing a Ph.D. in Creative Writing in Spanish at the University of Houston.